-Remark on positive state consumptions.
-These state consumptions are not necessarily positive.
+Remark on state consumptions.
+These state consumptions of goods and money are not necessarily positive.
 Section 3.4 introduces restrictions on policies such that the state consumes positively no matter the private strategy profile.
 We will deem policies that satisfy these restrictions "feasible".
 Our main results however hold for any policy, whether they are "feasible" in this sense or not, and so we will present them abstracting from these restrictions.